 Except, I checked the prices.

-Finally, this skirt from Le Tote is listed at $68 and Le Tote is asking $54.
-Again, I wasn’t able to find the skirt elsewhere and, while I liked the texture to the skirt, I didn’t keep it… the $54 seems fairly reasonable for the quality of the skirt, but I have no idea if it’s a fair price compared to what I’d find elsewhere if it were still available.
+Finally, this skirt from Le Tote is listed at $68, and Le Tote is asking $54.
+Again, I wasn’t able to find the skirt elsewhere, and while I liked the texture of the skirt, I didn’t keep it… the $54 seems fairly reasonable for the quality of the skirt, but I have no idea if it’s a fair price compared to what I’d find elsewhere if it were still available.

 So, where’s the jury on Le Tote?

-But I need to remember that Le Tote is offering a valuable rental service Their goal (probably) isn’t sales, it’s providing a service.
+But I need to remember that Le Tote is offering a valuable rental service Their goal (probably) isn’t sales; it’s providing a service.
 The $49 fee is a rental fee, not a styling fee.
-With that in mind, I need to place rental payment in a different column from cost of goods.
+With that in mind, I need to place the rental payment in a different column from the cost of goods.

-Still, as one who does purchase, I’m alarmed that the costs of worn clothing matches, or is, often, greater than new at stores.
+Still, as one who does purchase, I’m alarmed that the costs of worn clothing matches or are, often, greater than new at stores.
 So, I’m left in LeTote Trouble and need to determine my purpose in using LeTote’s service: is it to buy or to rent?